 Porcelain is stronger and is the same colour material throughout the tile as the surface, think of them as a cake, ceramic is like a wedding cake with marzipan icing over the top, where porcelain is like red velvet, the same colour all the way through).

 Tiling the floor also needs preparation such as levelling the floor beforehand (hardboard on floorboards, levelling screed for concrete) because if these measures aren’t done correctly you will end up with cracked and broken tiles throughout the bathroom.
 Again there are plenty of tiles to choose from including limestone, graphite and my personal favourite – white ash.

-What has made it very apparent to me is that speaking to someone who is knowledgeable in these areas, companies such as Lifestyle Flooring UK, really help not only with the design of your space, but also of how easily choosing the wrong product can turn into costly mistakes?
+What has made it very apparent to me is that speaking to someone who is knowledgeable in these areas, companies such as Stories Flooring, really help not only with the design of your space but also of how easily choosing the wrong product can turn into costly mistakes?